alvin-tosh/Kenneth-Matiba-Hospital/README.md

 website WIP

 # To do
-1. remove placeholder stock photos of white people

 2. replace photos with hd ones
+3. add more pics sourced
-3. launch for free
+4. launch for free